drone/docs/content/installation/overview.md

 sudo docker pull drone/drone:0.4
 ```

-# Configuration
+# Configure

-Create a `/etc/lgtm/dronerc` file to hold your configuration parameters in `KEY=VALUE` format.
-These variables should not be quoted:
+Create a `/etc/drone/dronerc` file to store configuration variables in `KEY=VALUE` format.
+Docker will use this file to load environment variables from disk.
+Please note these variables should never be quoted:

 ```
 REMOTE_DRIVER=github